 unUsual Risks Insured have flexible face to face, phone to phone or online only solutions to meet these challenges and to provide absolute confidentiality when needed too.

-- This also means we can work easily with remote clients too.
+- This also means we can work easily with remote clients in different timezones.

 Australian nurses and healthcare workers suffer an estimated 18,000 needlestick injuries a year*